 On December 30, 1998, SCW was named as a defendant in a complaint in multiple counts, styled Abarca, et al. v.
 City of Pomona, et al., filed in Los Angeles Superior Court which seeks recovery for negligence, wrongful death, strict liability, permanent trespass, continuing trespass, continuing nuisance, permanent nuisance, negligence per se, absolute liability for ultrahazardous activity, fraudulent concealment, conspiracy/fraudulent concealment, battery and unfair business practices on behalf of 383 plaintiffs (the "Abarca Matter").
 Plaintiff's seek damages, including general and special damages according to proof, punitive and exemplary damages, as well as attorney's fees, costs of suit and other unspecified relief.
-SCW has not yet been served in this matter.
+SCW was served on June 18, 1999.